Faust90/Rust_learning/notes.md

 Rust is statically typed.

 *Panicking* is exiting with an error.

+When a function returns a *Result* or *Option*, error can be propagated with "?".
+This makes a function end early and return a error message without any boilerplate

 Integer overflow is handled through wrapping (restarting from 0 and going on) in release env.
 This can be handled with some prefixes each of which has its behaviour (wrapping_*, checked_*)

 Build a documentation of the project. --open flag will open the built doc on the browser

+bringing items in with **use** is usually written with hte full path specified

 ## Ownership